Farahat612/SoftCart-Data-Platform---IBM-Capstone-Project/05 - ETL & Data Pipelines/README.md

 You are a data engineer at an e-commerce company.
 You need to keep data synchronized between different databases/data warehouses as a part of your daily routine.
 One task that is routinely performed is the sync up of staging data warehouse and production data warehouse.
 Automating this sync up will save you a lot of time and standardize your process.
 You will be given a set of python scripts to start with.
 You will use/modify them to perform the incremental data load from MySQL server which acts as a staging warehouse to the IBM DB2 or PostgreSQL which is a production data warehouse.
 This script will be scheduled by the data engineers to sync up the data between the staging and production data warehouse.

-## Exwecisw 01 : Preparing The Environment
+## Exercise 01 : Preparing The Environment

 ### Task 01 - Connecting to MySQL Database with Python
 Firstly I installed the `mysql-connector-python` dependency using pip.